 The School offers postgraduate students the opportunity to participate in ground-breaking science in the realms of physics, chemistry, forensics and astronomy.
 With strong international reputations, our staff provide plausible ideas, well-designed projects, research training and enthusiasm within a stimulating environment.
 Recent investment in modern laboratory equipment and computational facilities accelerates the research.

 Our principal research covers a wide variety of topics, theoretical, experimental and applied – you can see a list of example topics on our available research projects page.
-We also offer taught programmes in Forensic Science, studied over one year full-time, and a two-year European-style Master’s in Physics (one year taught, one year research).
+We also offer a taught programme in Forensic Science, studied over one year full-time.

 In the Research Excellence Framework (REF) 2014, research by the School of Physical Sciences was ranked 7th in the UK for research impact and a demonstration of its importance to industry and the public sector.